softwaremill/ox/doc/utils/rate-limiter.md

 # Rate limiter

 The rate limiter mechanism allows controlling the rate at which operations are executed.
 It ensures that at most a certain number of operations are run concurrently within a specified time frame, preventing system overload and ensuring fair resource usage.
-Note that you can choose if mechanism takes into account only the start of execution or the whole execution of an operation.
+Note that you can choose if algorithm takes into account only the start of execution or the whole execution of an operation.

 ## API